panva/jose/docs/jwt/decrypt/interfaces/JWTDecryptOptions.md

 • `optional` **subject?**: `string`

 Expected JWT "sub" (Subject) Claim value.
-This option makes the JWT "sub" (Subject) Claim presence required.
+Requires the claim to be present.

 ***